 Indicate the Total Amount Due

-At the bottom, in a legible font, is the total amount due, including tax and a late fee.
-This makes it easier for the customer to figure out how much they owe you.
+At the bottom, in a legible font, is the total amount due, including applicable taxes and a late fee.
+This makes it easier for the customer to determine how much they owe you.

 Invoicing Tips for Consulting Services

-Consultants need to generate invoices so that their clients can complete payments.
-Invoices act as legally enforceable contracts between a consulting firm or independent contractor and its clients as they are evidence of the services rendered and the money owed.
+Many consultants need to generate invoices so that their clients can complete payments.
+Invoices act as legally enforceable contracts between a consulting firm or independent contractor and its clients as they are evidence of the services provided and the money owed.